carlosejimenez/carlosejimenez.github.io/_pages/about.md

 I'm deeply interested in science and technology and how they can influence the trajectory of our civilization.

-In addition to my interests in science and technology, in my free time I like reading/thinking about ethics, {Chinese, Russian, Turkish, Japanese} history, urban planning, sociology of scientific knowledge, and art/architecture.
+In addition to my interests in science and technology, in my free time I like reading/thinking about philosophy, {Chinese, Russian, Turkish, Japanese} history, urban planning, sociology of scientific knowledge, and art/architecture.